top of page

 Just as Mérida combines different architectural styles, the tombs in the cemetery also have corresponding styles: neoclassical, Greek, Gothic, French or a mixture of these.

-Growth of the cemetery
+Growth of the Cemetery

 Over time, the cemetery was expanded as the population of Mérida continued to grow.
 In 1910, the land on the east side was acquired for an extension.